-19 Michelman, Frank I. "Formal and Associational Aims in Procedural Due Process."
+Michelman, Frank I. "Formal and Associational Aims in Procedural Due Process."
 Due Process.
 Eds.
 James Roland Pennock and John W. Chapman.
 New York: New York University Press, 1977, pp. 148-149.

-20 Marshall, Geoffrey.
+Marshall, Geoffrey.
 "Due Process in England."
 Due Process.
 Eds.
 James Roland Pennock and John W. Chapman.
 New York: New York University Press, 1977, p.
 73.

-21 Marshall, op.cit.
+Marshall, op.cit.

-22 Sullivan, E. Thomas, and Toni Marie Massaro.
+Sullivan, E. Thomas, and Toni Marie Massaro.
 The Arc of Due Process in American Constitutional Law.
 Oxford: Oxford University Press, 2013, pp. 30-31.

-and a second that is primarily concerned with judicial constraint, federalism and the separation of powers.23 due process was not at all about judicial creation of fundamental rights outside the reach of legislative amendment, and only secondarily about notice and the opportunity to be heard.
+and a second that is primarily concerned with judicial constraint, federalism and the separation of powers.

+Chapman and McConnell insisted on another misunderstanding relating to the Due Process Clause.
+They argue that, despite the continuing American tradition of due process as a rights-creating enterprise, the Clause was initially concerned only with ensuring the separation of powers.
+They argue that due process was not at all about judicial creation of fundamental rights outside the reach of legislative amendment, and only secondarily about notice and the opportunity to be heard.
 Fundamentally, it was about securing the rule of law.
-It ensured that the executive would not be able unilaterally to deprive persons within the nation of their rights of life, liberty, or property excerpt as provided by common law or statute and as adjudicated by independent judicial bodies, and that legislatures would not be able to step beyond their properly legislative roles of enacting general rules for governance of future behaviour.24 (emphasis added)
+It ensured that the executive would not be able unilaterally to deprive persons within the nation of their rights of life, liberty, or property excerpt as provided by common law or statute and as adjudicated by independent judicial bodies, and that legislatures would not be able to step beyond their properly legislative roles of enacting general rules for governance of future behaviour. (emphasis added)